coreboot/coreboot/Documentation/util/smmstoretool/index.md

 ## Examples

-`SMMSTORE` is the name of a file containing SMMSTORE data.
+`SMMSTORE` is the name of a file containing SMMSTORE data or a full ROM image with FMAP that includes SMMSTORE region.

 ### Variable listing